-The context of this document is the growing concern over the rising tide of protest emerging from citizens, physicians, and the church over what was happening to family members who fell into the clutches of the T-4 Euthanasia apparatus.
-While every effort was made to conceal the program from the public (for example, the nondescript name of the central administrative apparatus of Hitler’s euthanasia program on Brack’s letterhead, Gemeinnützige Stiftung für Anstaltspflege, “Charitable Foundation for Institutional Care”, clearly camouflaging its true purpose), Hitler felt obligated to suspend the euthanasia program in late August, 1941.
-He never fully intended to stop the program however, but to allow it to continue under the fog of war.
+The context of this document is the growing concern over the rising tide of citizens, physicians, and churchmen over what was happening to family members who fell into the clutches of the T4 euthanasia apparatus.
+While every effort was made to conceal the program from the public (for example, the nondescript name of the central administrative apparatus of Hitler’s euthanasia program on Brack’s letterhead was Gemeinnützige Stiftung für Anstaltspflege, “Charitable Foundation for Institutional Care,” clearly camouflaging its true purpose), Hitler felt obligated to suspend the euthanasia program in late August 1941.
+However, Hitler never fully intended to stop the program; it would continue under the fog of war.

-The second relates to control of information and its sources.
-Aktion T-4 was immersed in an Orwellian totalitarian universe of deceit and obfuscation, dissembling and euphemism, in which euthanasia no longer referred to end oof life decisions made to relieve unendurable suffering, decisions made either voluntarily or with family assistance; rather, it was reshaped - in Hitler’s parlance - as “granting a mercy death”.
+The second related to control of information and its sources.
+Aktion T4 was immersed in an Orwellian totalitarian universe of deceit and obfuscation, dissembling and euphemism, in which euthanasia no longer referred to end-of-life decisions made to relieve unendurable suffering, decisions made either voluntarily or with family assistance; rather, it was reshaped - in Hitler’s parlance - as “granting a mercy death.”
 This would presumably give some measure of credibility to the “data collection” and certification protocols of the medical personnel.
 The ensuing harvesting of body parts (e.g., gold teeth), and the use of crematoria for disposing of bodies - also an integral part of the program - would eventually be institutionalized in the genocide against the Jews.

 8 1/4 x 6"

-Aktion T-4 Euthanasia Program, Philip Bouhler, Viktor Brack, Karl Brandt, Sterilization
+Aktion T-4 Euthanasia Program, Philipp Bouhler, Viktor Brack, Karl Brandt, Sterilization